Installing Heat Recovery System Cost

 Building Regulations & Planning Permission for a Heat Recovery System Installation

-Here's what your contractor will follow to ensure your installation is compatible with Building Regulations:
+Here's what your contractor will follow to ensure your installation is compatible with current regulations:

 According to the regulations, "rooms for residential purposes shall be developed and constructed so that they offer reasonable resistance to sound from other parts of the building."

-There aren't explicit decibel limits for MVHR, but your contractor will likely follow Passivhaus guidance (German building standards for energy efficiency):
+There aren't explicit decibel limits for an MVHR unit, but your contractor will likely follow Passivhaus guidance (German building standards for energy efficiency):

 • 35dBA in the installation or plant room